ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > ## Your Mental Models
 >
-> In the Etherpad, write your primary research domain or area of expertise and some aspects of the mental model you use to frame
+> In the shared document, write your primary research or work domain or area of expertise and some aspects of the mental model you use to frame
 > and understand your work.
 What concepts/facts are included?
 What types of relationships are included?
 >
 > This discussion should take about 5 minutes.